fugu-chop/launch_school/daily_logs/8_daily_log_apr2021.md

 __*Thoughts*__<br/>
 This morning's study session was a bit distracted from life events.
 Still managed to push through.
 HTTP has so many things going on behind the scenes, it's pretty amazing that any of it works in a timely manner.
 The Codewars problems were a bit annoying, and relied on some Ruby dynamic typing properties in order to work properly (i.e. order of methods was important).

+##### 13/04/21 (Tue)
+__*Concepts covered*__<br/>
+- LS170 - Networking Foundations
+  - Introduction to HTTP
+  - Revision
+- Revision
+  - Codewars Problems

+__*Time spent*__<br/>
+122 minutes

+__*Thoughts*__<br/>
+This morning's study felt particularly tough.
+I just couldn't wake up properly and struggled to focus at all on the material in front of me.
+I pushed through the evening, doing two separate sessions.
+The content is very theory heavy, and a little dry, even if it's applicable to everyday things, like browsing the internet.

+I am making progress on the Codewars problems - I did two problems I marked as very hard.
+One of which I was able to solve relatively straightforward, the second of which I got about 90% of the way to the solution without assistance.